What is a Therapy Dog – Which Breeds Make the Best Therapy Dog?

 Therapeutic therapy dog

-The therapeutic dogs are taken to hospitals, old houses, and rehabilitation centers.
-The objective behind this visit is to uplift people which are far away from their loved ones due to mental or physical illnesses.
-Therefore, a visit of an affectionating dog to such places can motivate, give hope, and courage them to stay strong.
+The therapeutic dogs are taken to hospitals, old houses, and rehabilitation centers occasionally.
+The objective of this visit is to uplift people who are far away from their loved ones due to mental or physical illnesses.
+Therefore, a visit of an affectionating dog to such places can motivate, give hope, and encourage them to stay strong.

 Animal Assisted Therapy Dog

-They are also used in a psychological way to improve self-esteem, increase courage, and reduce stress and blood pressure in such patients.
+They can also be used in a psychological way to improve self-esteem, increase courage, and reduce stress and blood pressure in such patients.

 Facility Therapy Dog